 James 4:7 Therefore submit to God.
 Resist the devil and he will flee from you.

 If we resist him to the limit of our ability he is defeated.
 Do not think he will not come back again because he will.
 It says there very clearly that his challenge to Jesus in Matthew 4 was followed up later on by other challenges from him.
 But if we resist him, we have defeated him at that time to the limit of our ability (a little bit more on that later).

 My understanding, at least to this point, is that Michael and Satan were basically of the same rank.
-They are both cherubim and yet Michael when battling against Satan did not try to overthrow him, he simply resisted him.
+They are both cherubim and yet Michael, when battling against Satan, did not try to overthrow him; he simply resisted him.
 This great archangel said, “The Lord rebuke you!”
 So do not get the idea that we are going to grab Satan's tail and we are going to wail him around here and there and make him eat dust.
-We are not.
+No, we are not.
 He is far too formidable for that.

 Like a good teacher it is not God's purpose to lose us.
 You might recall how God, in Numbers 22-24 held Balaam in check.
 Balaam even had to speak what God told him to say.
 Because of God the playing field for each and every one of us—be encouraged by this!—has been leveled so that we can resist and hold our own against this tremendously powerful being.
 We do have responsibilities within this and we are going to go to II Timothy 2.

 II Timothy 2:1-4 You therefore, my son, be strong in the grace that is in Christ Jesus.
 And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also.
 You therefore must endure hardship as a good soldier of Jesus Christ.
 No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a solider.